Historic European cities

 Day Seven: Discover Budapest and enjoy a Danube river cruise

 Budapest is in fact two cities set astride the majestic Danube.
 The western 'half' is Buda, an elegant hillside of opulent buildings.
 Explore the medieval houses of the Castle District, the frescoes in medieval Matyas Church and the spectacular views from Fishermen's Bastion.

 Across the famous Chain Bridge to the east, the city's other 'half' is Pest, a trendy, bustling hive of museums, galleries, thermal baths, restaurants and bars.
 See the Gothic Parliament beside the river and the colonnades and statues of Heroes' Square.
 Later this afternoon you'll be treated to an included Danube River Cruise, and then have the chance to join our optional folklore evening to enjoy traditional Hungarian food and music.

 Day Eight: Fly back to the UK

-Transfer to the airport for your flight home after a fascinating tour through central Europe.
+Transfer to the airport to check in for your flight home after a fascinating tour through central Europe.